Credit for Prior Course Work

 - Achieve a minimum grade of "C" (2.00) in each nursing, cognate, and general education course.

-The Bachelor of Science in Nursing Completion Option requires students to complete specific general education requirements to be considered for graduation and conferral of a Bachelor of Science degree in Nursing.
+The Bachelor of Science in Nursing Completion Option requires students to complete specific cognate and general education requirements to be considered for graduation and conferral of a Bachelor of Science degree in Nursing.
 Graduates of regionally-accredited Associate degree nursing programs will be considered to have met the Associate degree general education and cognate requirements.
-If Principles of Chemistry, CHEM 101 or ENGL 250 5, Technical Writing, were not part of the Associate degree, they must be completed prior to registering for the first nursing course (NRSG prefix) in the RN-BSN Completion Option.
+If Survey of Inorganic Chemistry, DCHE 111 ; Survey of Organic and Biochemistry, DCHE 112 ; English Composition I, DENG 101 ; English Composition II, DENG 102 ; or a computer course were not part of the Associate degree, they must be completed prior to registering for the first nursing course (DNRS prefix) in the RN-BSN Completion Option.
 Graduates of diploma or international programs will be evaluated individually.